NWChemEx/ParallelZone/docs/source/developer/design/serialization.rst

    The library should be mature (e.g. have a stable API, decent adoption, well documented).
-Without actually using all of the libraries, consulting their communities, this is admittedly a judgement call based off of first impressions and GitHub metrics (we were looking for more than 500 stars) than anything else.
+Without actually using all of the libraries, consulting their communities, this is admittedly a judgment call based off of first impressions and GitHub metrics (we were looking for more than 500 stars) than anything else.